Authorship of the Bible: Letter to the Hebrews

 The Church included the Letter to the Hebrews as the fourteenth letter of Paul until the Reformation.
 Pauline authorship is now generally rejected, and the real author is unknown.

 General epistles

-The traditional authors are unknown and the names were attributed to them arbitrarily to make it seem more credible: Peter the apostle (First and Second Peter); the author of the Gospel of John (First, Second and Third John), writing in advanced age; "Jude, a servant of Jesus Christ and a brother of James" (Epistle of Jude); and James the Just, "a servant of God and of the Lord Jesus Christ" (James).
-In fact 1 John is anonymous, and 2 and 3 John identify their author only as "the Elder."
+The real authors are unknown and the names were attributed to them arbitrarily to make it seem more credible: Peter the apostle (First and Second Peter); the author of the Gospel of John (First, Second and Third John), writing in advanced age; "Jude, a servant of Jesus Christ and a brother of James" (Epistle of Jude); and James the Just, "a servant of God and of the Lord Jesus Christ" (James).
+In fact 1 John is anonymous, and 2 and 3 John identify their author only as "the Elder".
 Though 2 Peter states its author as "Simon Peter, a servant and apostle of Jesus Christ", most scholars today regard this as pseudonymous, and many hold the same opinion of James, 1 Peter and Jude.